TriQuint Semiconductor: History

 In 2002, TriQuint acquired Infineon's GaAs semiconductor business as a part of a partnership between the two companies to create products together, followed in late 2002, with the acquisition of a large portion of Agere Systems' optoelectronics business.
 Also in 2002, Steve Sharp stepped down as CEO and Ralph Quinsey took over the position.
 TriQuint later sold the TriQuint Optoelectronics Business Unit created from this acquisition to CyOptics in 2005.

 In early 2005, TriQuint acquired TFR Technologies, located in Bend, Oregon.
-TriQuint acquired the company to incorporate their work on bulk acoustic wave (BAW) products into their own work.
-On September 4, 2007, TriQuint completed the purchase of Peak Devices Inc. in order to incorporate their work on wide band bandwidth into its products.
-This was followed by the acquisition of WJ Communications, Inc. completed on May 23, 2008, in order to acquire their RF products.
+TriQuint acquired the company to incorporate its work on bulk acoustic wave (BAW) products into its own work.
+On September 4, 2007, TriQuint completed the purchase of Peak Devices Inc. in order to incorporate its work on wide band bandwidth into its products.
+This was followed by the acquisition of WJ Communications, Inc. completed on May 23, 2008, in order to acquire its RF products.

 The company settled an investor lawsuit in 2009 over allegations of improper backdating of stock options.
 TriQuint agreed to pay nearly $3 million in plaintiff's attorneys fees to settle the case, but maintained the company did nothing wrong.
 Also that year, the company began a patent dispute with rival Avago Technologies over acoustic wave filters, which was eventually settled in 2012 with the companies agreeing to cross-license patents between the companies.
 Overall, TriQuint spent around $20 million in the case.
 For fiscal year 2010, the company's revenues had grown to $878.7 million, with about 25 percent of revenues coming from Apple Computer's contract manufacturer Foxconn.
 After several quarters of losses, the company posted a profit for its third quarter in 2013.
 TriQuint announced in February 2014 that it would merge with RF Micro Devices.
 The merger was completed on January 1, 2015, with the new company called Qorvo.
 TriQuint had traded on the NASDAQ as TQNT prior to the merger.